ericmuckley/laser_triggering/README.md

 # Laser triggering: an application for high-throughput laser processing and characterization

 This respository contains code for an application which allows in situ spectroscopic characterization of materials during automated laser processing.
-The application controls triggering of laser pulses, acquisition of Raman spectra, acquisition of traces from an oscilloscope, and motorized control of optical polarizer/analyzer systems.
+The application controls triggering of laser pulses, acquisition of Raman spectra, acquisition of traces from an oscilloscope, control of motorized translational stages, and control of motorized optical polarizer/analyzer systems.